What Is the Difference Between a Merchant Acquirer and a Payment Processor?

 The world of digital payments is more complex than it may seem to those sending money across the world with a few taps.
 There are multiple parties that handle different aspects of an electronic transaction when funds are transferred between a customer’s bank account and a merchant’s account.
 Two important players in this digital payments ecosystem are the merchant acquirer and the payment processor.
 While they may seem similar and work in tandem, each has a distinct role, which we’ll outline below.

-When a customer then buys an item from the merchant’s online store with a bank card, the customer’s payment data is sent to the acquirer for processing.
-This information is forwarded to the respective payments network (for example, Visa, American Express or MasterCard) and the bank that issued the customer’s card.
+3. When a customer buys an item from the merchant’s online store, the customer’s payment data is sent to the acquirer by the payment processor.
+This information is forwarded to the respective payment networks (for example, Visa, American Express or MasterCard) who send it to the bank that issued the customer’s card.

-After the transaction is approved, the acquirer settles the funds from the customer’s bank to the merchant’s account, deducting any relevant fees.
+4. After the transaction is approved, the issuing bank transfers the funds to the acquirer, and the acquirer settles the funds into the merchant’s account, after deducting any fees.

 How merchant acquirers handle risk, security and compliance